Draga Mašin, Queen of Serbia

 Queen Natalija; Credit – Wikipedia

 In 1888, King Milan I of Serbia and his wife Queen Natalija divorced.
 Queen Natalija bought the Villa Sasino in Biarritz, France.
 Since Queen Natalija was acquainted with Draga, she invited Draga to join her and become her lady-in-waiting.
-They traveled together by train to Russia, visited Alexander III, Emperor of All Russia and his family, and finally arrived at the spa resort on the Bay of Biscay, on the Atlantic coast of France.
+They traveled together by train to Russia, visited Alexander III, Emperor of All Russia and his family, and then traveled to Biarritz, the spa resort on the Bay of Biscay, on the Atlantic coast of France.
 In Biarritz, Draga accompanied Queen Natalija to various social events and took care of her wardrobe, jewelry, and cosmetics.

 King Alexander I of Serbia, 1894; Credit – Wikipedia

-In 1889, King Milan I suddenly abdicated the throne without any apparent reason and his twelve-year-old son Alexander became king.
-Several years later, in March 1895, Queen Natalija’s 18-year-old King Alexander I of Serbia arrived in Biarritz for a visit.
-Apparently, Draga saved King Alexander from drowning, and then Draga and Alexander began to see each other and to go out together.
-Queen Natalija did not object to Alexander having an affair with Draga, who was twelve years older than Alexander, because she wanted her son ready for a marriage to a high-ranking princess.
+In 1889, King Milan I suddenly abdicated the throne without an apparent reason and his twelve-year-old son Alexander became king.
+Several years later, in March 1895, Queen Natalija’s 18-year-old King Alexander I of Serbia arrived in Biarritz.
+After Draga saved King Alexander from drowning, Draga and Alexander began to see each other.
+Queen Natalija did not object to Alexander having an affair with Draga, who was twelve years older than Alexander, because she wanted her son ready for marriage to a high-ranking princess.
 However, the love that developed between Alexander and Draga was much stronger than Alexander’s parents thought.
 Alexander asked his mother to return to Belgrade and leave him alone with Draga.
 Queen Natalija did so, thinking it was just a passing adventure.
-Alexander tried to persuade Draga to leave his mother’s service, saying that he would take care of her and her family.
+Alexander tried to persuade Draga to leave his mother’s service, saying he would take care of her and her family.
 However, Draga remained in the service of Queen Natalija until 1897 when she returned to Belgrade.

 In Belgrade, everyone knew about the affair of Alexander and Draga.
 Draga appeared at every important court function and was praised for her tact, elegance, beauty, wit, and restraint.
 However, everyone also thought that it was just an affair.
 On July 8, 1900, 24-year-old King Alexander suddenly announced his engagement to 36-year-old Draga.
 The proposed marriage was met with shock and great opposition.
-Draga was of unequal birth but more importantly, since Alexander was an only child, it was necessary for him to have a child to secure the succession and there were doubts that Draga could provide an heir.
+Draga was of unequal birth but more importantly, since Alexander was an only child, he needed to have a child to secure the succession and there were doubts that Draga could provide an heir.

 Alexander and Draga; Credit – Wikipedia